What to Look for Before Signing a Mineral Lease

 Depth Clause

 Without a depth clause, the operator holds the rights to all depths below your land.
 A depth clause releases the deeper formations you haven't leased, allowing you to lease those separately if another company wants to drill at a different depth.
+This is particularly important in areas with multiple producing formations at different depths.

 Get Help